Swayam-web-2003/swayam-demo/README.md

 # swayam-demo
-This is a Demo for Git &amp; Github classs
+This is a Demo for Git &amp; Github classs.